mattly/lyonheart-us-metalsmith-archive/contents/articles/making-time-for-quality/index.markdown

 It's easier to just ship it and move on, to say, "Hey, I made a thing!" and send it to the spew of the new and shiny.

 Producing a lot of work is great for practicing your craft.
 Want to become a better photographer?
 Go out and shoot, every day.
 Learning to program?
 Write code and ship it.
-Same with anything.[^talent-code]  Practice deeply and with intention: a mind for improvement and an eye for criticism.
+Same with anything[^talent-code].
+Practice deeply and with intention: a mind for improvement and an eye for criticism.

 [^talent-code]: I didn't learn how to learn until my early twenties, and learning anything became easier.
 I discovered *[The Talent Code](http://thetalentcode.com/book/)* much later, but it reinforced much of what I figured out for myself, and taught me more.

 Craft alone has nothing to say: it makes technically flawless pictures of brick walls, builds software that is used only begrudgingly, plays music well but without feeling.
 Knowing your craft helps you turn the idea in your head into something real, but it can't be your voice.

 Refinement helps you figure out what you wanted to say to begin with.
 It forces you to ask difficult questions about your original idea, to question your assumptions, and to justify the existence of your creation.
-You started with a glimmer in your mind and before it took shape it was perfect.[^ks]  Now that you've given it a form, there are flaws and things you might do differently, and the flaws are more than apparent.
+You started with a glimmer in your mind and before it took shape it was perfect[^ks].
+Now that you've given it a form, there are flaws and things you might do differently, and the flaws are more than apparent.
 Making the time to discover and address them can be a rewarding investment.

 [^ks]: I believe this contributes to the success of [kickstarter](https://www.kickstarter.com/blog/kickstarter-is-not-a-store): selling people on a thing that doesn't exist yet lets their imagination do the hard work for you.